ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### 5.7 Verify Logs Stored In log_data Directory

 1\.
-Navigate to through directory path: `/root/nifi_output/log_data`, view the files and open two random files to verify only log data is being sent to this directory.
+Navigate to the directory path: `/root/nifi_output/log_data`, view the files and open two random files to verify only log data is being sent to this directory.

 ~~~
 cd /root/nifi_output/nifi_output/log_data